statamic/migrator/README.md

 ## Getting started

+### File prep

 All of the migrators assume the presence of your v2 project's `site` folder, as well as any local asset container folders.
 Be sure to copy these into your v3 project root first.
+Also, if you were running above webroot, be sure to copy your `public/themes` folder into `site/themes`.

+### Git state

-We also recommend running these commands from a clean `git` state, so that you can see a diff of the changes made, and easily rollback if necessary.
+We recommend running these commands from a clean [git](https://git-scm.com/) state, so that you can see a diff of the changes made, and easily rollback if necessary.

+### Idempotency

 It's worth noting that these commands are generally idempotent, in that they can be run multiple times without negative side effects.
 If you encounter any warnings or errors, fix what you need and re-run your migration command.
 If necessary, you can force overwriting a particular migration using the `--force` option.